 MT PASA modelling is based on operational demand forecasts.
 Figure 3 gives a pictorial definition of this demand.
-Participant bids are received on as "as generated" basis, while demand forecasts are created in MT PASA are on a "sent-out" basis.
+Participant bids are received on as "as generated" basis, while demand forecasts used in MT PASA are on a "sent-out" basis.
 The difference between the two is the auxiliary load - the station load that supports the operation of the power station.

 The estimated auxiliary load is automatically calculated during the modelling as a fixed percentage of "as generated power".
-The generator auxillary information supplied to the model is based on ACIL Allen's Fuel and Technology Cost Review Data which can be found in AEMO's Modelling Assumptions database AEMO's latest modelling assumptions23 which are published on the AEMO website24.
-The overall auxiliary load is therefore dependent on the particular dispatch configuration outcome in each simulation as all generator types have varying levels of auxiliary load.
+The generator auxillary information supplied to the model is based on AEMO's latest modelling assumptions22 which are published on the AEMO website.
+The overall auxiliary load is therefore dependent on the particular dispatch outcome in each simulation as all generator types have varying levels of auxiliary load.